pingidentity/pingidentity-devops-getting-started/docs/relnotes-2008.md

 - **Image Restart State**

-  A number of enhancements have been made to improve the overall restart flow in our Docker Images
+  A number of enhancements have been made to improve the overall restart flow in our Docker Images.

 ### Resolved defects

-- (GDO-352) Resolved restart issue in PingDataGovernance PAP
+- (GDO-352) Resolved restart issue in PingDataGovernance PAP.

-- (GDO-392) Resolved issue within PingDelegator when DS_PORT variable was undefined
+- (GDO-392) Resolved issue within PingDelegator when DS_PORT variable was undefined.

-- (GDO-395) Resolved issue within PingDirectory restart when Java versions changed
+- (GDO-395) Resolved issue within PingDirectory restart when Java versions changed.

-- (GDO-397) Resolved issue where PingFederate failed to start in Kubernetes using the full-stack example
+- (GDO-397) Resolved issue where PingFederate failed to start in Kubernetes using the full-stack example.

-- (GDO-404) Resolved issue where some users were unable to log into the PingAccess console using the Image edge tag and Baseline server profile
+- (GDO-404) Resolved issue where some users were unable to log into the PingAccess console using the Image edge tag and Baseline server profile.